 Central to the philosophy of the CAECMH is the belief of the role of social-emotional/mental health development at the core of developmental and educational progress.
 The CAECMH is anchored in a developmental approach to meet the needs of infants, children and their families, and is supported by theoretical education, research-based methods and clinical application.
 Serving Montclair State University and neighboring communities as a resource on the issues of autism, infant and childhood development and mental health, the Center’s programs include professional development and consultation, a post-graduate certificate program and continuing education, clinical services, and research.

-The Center operates under the auspices of the College of Education and Human Services, and its academic programs will be located in the department of Early Childhood, Elementary and Literacy Education.
+The Center operates under the auspices of the College for Education and Engaged Learning, and its academic programs will be located in the department of Early Childhood, Elementary and Literacy Education.

 Academic Programs and Services